-It is easy to underestimate the amount of time it takes to create the content that is required for a new platform.
-You always have more content than you think.
-It is strongly advised to put together a content creation plan at the very beginning of the project so that you have full visibility of exactly what content needs to be created to ensure that it is all ready when it is needed.
+It’s strongly advised to put together a content creation plan at the very beginning of the project so that you have full visibility of exactly what content needs to be created to ensure that it’s all ready when needed.

 You can pretty much guarantee that some things are going to go wrong during the go live phase.
 They always do.
-It is really important that the business has the right reporting tools in place to give everyone visibility of exactly what is going on.
+It’s really important that the business has the right reporting tools in place to give everyone visibility of exactly what’s going on.

-There is really no excuse for not having all the data you need available to you as it is all there.
-During the hectic post go-live phase, everyone will be stretched and there will be a lot of noise so being able to quickly determine where issues lie and then being able to focus your efforts on dealing with those issues will be vital.
+There’s really no excuse for not having all the data you need available to you as it is all there.
+During the hectic post go-live phase, everyone will be stretched and there will be a lot of noise, so being able to quickly determine where issues lie and then being able to focus your efforts on dealing with those issues will be vital.